Verbaflo Raises $7 Million to Accelerate AI-Powered Leasing Automation | Known More

 1939 - 1960s: The Birth of Synthetic Speech

-These early systems were rule-based relying on formant synthesis, which simulated how vocal tracts create sound.
+These early systems were rule-based, relying on formant synthesis to simulate how the vocal tract produces sound.
 The output was intelligible, but unmistakably artificial.

 1970s - 1990s: From Rules to Recordings